Parser

 • magistrate_case (string) - previous magistrate case, if any

-• counts (list of objects) - containing count (the count reference e.g. '1sss') citation, offense_level and text (the text associated with the count)
+• counts (list of objects) - each item contains count (the count reference e.g. '1sss'), citation, offense_level, and text (the text associated with the count)